-Division of Student Affairs > Title IX > Pregnant & Parenting Student Rights
+Division of Student Affairs > Gender Equity > Pregnant & Parenting Student Rights

 Title IX prohibits discrimination on the basis of sex — including pregnancy, parenting and all related conditions — in education and in programs and activities that receive federal funding.
 If you are a pregnant or parenting student, you have the right to stay in school so you can meet your education and career goals.
 Below are some frequently asked questions from students in postsecondary schools regarding their Title IX rights.

 Title IX requires that professors and administrators treat pregnancy, childbirth and related conditions in the same manner and under the same policies as any other temporary disability.
 The university can require a pregnant student to provide a doctor’s certification of fitness to continue in an education program or activity only if the same requirement is imposed on all other students with physical or emotional conditions requiring a doctor’s care.
 Pregnant students must be provided the same accommodations and support services available to other students with similar medical needs.
 Your professors or administrators should not tell you that you have to drop out of your classes or academic program or change your educational plans due to your pregnancy.
 If you have a concern regarding your status as a pregnant or parenting student please email the director of Gender Equity (Title IX coordinator) or call (312) 362-8970.